azaghal/Factorio-PavementDriveAssistContinued/readme.md

 **Technology**

 Required technology is called **Driver assistance systems** and needs **Robotics, Lasers and Automobilism** as prerequisites.
-If you want to use the features without researching the tech beforehand, set "technology_required" in the config file to "false".
+If you want to use the features without researching the tech beforehand, set "Tech required" in the map settings tab to "false".

 **Incompatible mods:**

-Due to the nature of this mod, other mods that alter the orientation of vehicles are incompatible to PDA.
-A very good example for this would be ["Vehicle Snap"](https://mods.factorio.com/mods/Zaflis/VehicleSnap).
-As long as incompatible mods are present, PDA wont execute any actions.
+Since version 2.1.0 there are no incompatible mods anymore. ["Vehicle Snap"](https://mods.factorio.com/mods/Zaflis/VehicleSnap) does now work perfectly with PDA!
+Just disable it with the respective hotkey if you enter assisted driving mode.

 ### Interfaces
 To read/alter PDA's main variables call the following remote functions: